Welcome to the Forest Schools Webpage!

 At the end of each block of Forest Schools we always celebrate with a campfire.
 Here the children learn how to be safe around a fire and of course, how to cook on it!
 We enjoy toasties, popcorn or teacakes to keep our energy levels up!
 Finally, we learn how to put out the fire and make it safe before we leave the area.

-Each group of children also get the opportunity to visit Stonepit Woods in Gotham for the day to experience being in a larger woodland.
+Each group of children also get the opportunity to visit woods and a farm for the day to experience being in a larger woodland.
 Here they get to experience forest school activities in a more wild and natural environment.
 All of this helps our children to take managed risks, learn about the outdoors and enjoy a healthier time at school.